Thanks for visiting my website.

-I am currently a David H. Smith Conservation Research Fellow and a Presidential Postdoctoral Fellow at the University of California Berkeley and the California Academy of Sciences.
+I am currently a David H. Smith Conservation Research Fellow and a Presidential Postdoctoral Fellow at the University of California Berkeley and a research affiliate at the California Academy of Sciences.

 I research how animals move across the world under increasing human threats and a changing climate and how this impacts the ecosystems they transverse.
 Another aspect of my research involves investigating how human activities and socio-economic practices influence where, when, where, who and why we collect biodiversity data in the age of big data.
 Often, I like to pursue interdisciplinary research teams trying to find ‘glues’ to couple disparate questions, disciplines and datasets.

-Our access to biodiversity data is shaped by socioeconomic status: Past and present social inequalities amplify current disparities in environmental sciences.
+Our access to biodiversity data is influenced by socioeconomic status, with historical inequalities exacerbating current disparities in environmental sciences.
 As a music producer I blend sounds from biological concepts, with music theory, for example by making eight termites jam together or installing microphones on an urban farm to make farm birds singing a song coupling STEM and music.

 'Caminante no hay camino, se hace camino al andar'